What's Involved With A Bank Audit?

 • An independent auditor under the direct guidance of a certified public accountant (CPA) can conduct an external audit

-Learn more about the 8 key differences between an internal audit and an external audit.
+Learn more about the 8 key differences between internal and external audits.

 What Is The Purpose of a Bank Audit?